reactwg/react-native-releases/docs/guide-release-process.md

 >
 > Follow the dedicated release candidate [guide](./guide-release-candidate.md) for more detail.

+> [!TIP]
+> The steps below are automated by the **[`rn-release-automator` CLI](./guide-release-cli.md)** — the recommended way to run a release.
+Each step leads with the CLI command and keeps the manual instructions in a collapsible **Manual steps** section.
+For a patch or incremental RC, the two commands you'll use most are:
+>
+> ```sh
+> npx rn-release-automator@latest prepare-release --series 0.85   # cherry-picks + choose next version
+> npx rn-release-automator@latest publish --version 0.85.0-rc.1   # trigger the release
+> ```
+>
+> Always preview mutating commands with `--dry-run` first.
+See the [Release CLI guide](./guide-release-cli.md) for setup and the full command reference.

 ## Release steps

 These steps apply when making a patch release or an incremental release candidate.
 Typically we like to keep the *#release-crew* Discord channel up to date with progress.
 You're free to do this however you'd like.
 One method is it keep a progress message up-to-date (⌛ started, ✅ complete, 🚨 problem).

+> [!TIP]
+> The CLI generates this progress template for you — run `npx rn-release-automator@latest communicate --version <version>` (or pick **Communicate** from the menu) and copy the **Release Status Message**.

 Here is the template used for 0.78.0-rc.0:

 ```md
 # 0.78.0-rc.0